modiniayyagari/sp2026_opensci_gridtrust/README.md

 The repository includes:

 - The raw ENF datasets used in the paper:
-  - Baseline ambient EM feasibility measurements.
+  - Baseline ambient EM feasibility measurements (Experiment 1).
-  - FPGA-based ambient EM traces.
+  - FPGA-based ambient EM traces (Experiment 2).
   - Temporal reliability measurements at a single grid location (Experiment 3).
   - Server-room robustness measurements (Experiment 4).
   - Multi-location cross-grid validation measurements (Experiment 5).
 - MATLAB scripts that implement the ENF extraction, correlation analysis, and statistical summaries.
 - A compiled MATLAB analysis core (`proc_enf_analysis.p`) used by the top-level scripts.

-*Note:* Our core analysis function, originally developed under authors' university policy that restricts source release, is provided here as a compiled MATLAB function (`proc_enf_analysis.p`) rather than in source form.
+*Note:* Our core analysis function, originally developed under the authors' university policy that restricts source release, is provided here as a compiled MATLAB function (`proc_enf_analysis.p`) rather than in source form.
 The top-level scripts in this repository call that compiled function so that all analyses in the paper can be reproduced without exposing proprietary internals.
+The detailed analysis procedure is explained in Section 5 of the paper.

 ## 2. Folder and File Hierarchy